Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Asymptotic Analysis

 \begin{proposition}~ Given $\Theta \subseteq \mathbb{R}^d$, if there exists a sequence of test function $\phi'_{n,\e}$ for any $\e>1$, such that $\bbE_{P^n_0}[\phi'_{n,\e}] \leq e^{-K' n\e^2}$, then the distance functions $L_n^i(\vxi,\vxi_0)$ in Theorem~\ref{prop:2} for any $i\in \{1,\ldots,m\}$ and $L_n^1(\vxi,\vxi_0)$ in Theorem~\ref{thm:finite} satisfy Assumption~\ref{assump:Asf1}. \end{proposition}

-For the distance function $L_n^2(\vxi,\vxi_0)$ in Theorem~\ref{thm:finite}, we have to use~\cite[Lemma~7.1]{GGV} or construct an explicit test function to satisfy Assumption~\ref{assump:Asf1}.
-Interested readers may refer to~\cite{GGV,ZhGa2019,jaiswal2019b} for further discussions on existence of tests and/or constructing bespoke test functions.
+\revt{A general recipe for constructing $\phi'_{n,\epsilon}$ in Proposition~\ref{prop:tests} is as follows: construct an indicator function that restricts the domain of the true distribution to its tails, so that the required concentration bounds can be computed easily.
+We demonstrate this strategy to construct a sequence of test functions with an example problem in Lemma~5.1.} Thus, for the distance function $L_n^2(\vxi,\vxi_0)$ in Theorem~\ref{thm:finite}, we have to either use~\cite[Lemma~7.1]{GGV} or construct an explicit test function to satisfy Assumption~\ref{assump:Asf1}.
+Interested readers may also refer to~\cite{GGV,ZhGa2019,jaiswal2019b} for further discussions on existence of tests and/or constructing bespoke test functions.